fengsh27/biochatter-server-fork/README.md

 # biochatter-server

-This repository contains the Flask app to provide a RESTful API for [BioChatter](https://github.com/biocypher/biochatter).
+This repository contains the FastAPI app to provide a RESTful API for [BioChatter](https://github.com/biocypher/biochatter).
 It is used in the [ChatGSE Next](https://github.com/biocypher/chatgse-next) web application.